Maths Events and ActivitiesCTA

 - Weekly BMBT tests (Y1-Y6) and regular arithmetic tests

-- Termly assessment Progress in Understanding Mathematics Assessment (PUMA) which is a suite of termly standardised maths tests which enable school to track progress, predict future performance and benchmark against national averages
+- Termly assessment is carried out through the use of NFER tests which are a suite of termly standardised Maths tests which enable school to track progress, predict future performance and benchmark against national averages

 - Pupil discussions about their learning